Guatemala shock as two murdered girls found on street

 It is not clear whether they were victims of domestic violence or murdered by criminal gangs.

 "Guatemala awoke in mourning," women's rights group Survivors' Foundation said in a statement.
-"We demand these crimes be solved."'Culture of impunity'
+"We demand these crimes be solved."

 Two other women were killed overnight in the town of La Union, in eastern Zacapa province.